Are Services Interrupted During Specification Modification?¶

 Single-node DCS instances do not support data persistence.
 Scaling may compromise data reliability.
 After scaling, check whether the data is complete and import data if required.
 If there is important data, use a migration tool to migrate the data to other instances for backup.

-For master/standby instances, backup records created before scale-down cannot be used after scale-down.
+For master/standby and read/write splitting instances, backup records created before scale-down cannot be used after scale-down.
 If necessary, download the backup file in advance or back up the data again after scale-down.

 Proxy Cluster and Redis Cluster